SHRISHTISHUKLA-0/apnacollege-demo/README.md

 # apnacollege-demo
-this is my simple repository
+this is my simple git repository author - shrishti shukla